Tim-Liam-Hill/SimpleWebBrowser/note.md

 TODO: implement width correctly (will be needed for margin/border etc)

 side quest: we are having an error parsing the html for frogfind.com.
 Let's figure out why.
+-> the issue is their html is malformed.
+Interesting...
+Thankfully we can still access the about page.

+Time to make a DFA for the new parser.

 6.4 -> In progress